What to Pack for Your Cruise

 Headed to The Caribbean?
 Thanks to year-round sunny skies and crystal waters, it's unlikely you'll encounter anything other than swimsuit weather.
 Fill your bag with bathing suits, sunscreen, sandals, and cover-ups, and you're good to go.
 Still, it's important to check the weather before packing your bags.
 If the forecast calls for rain, toss an umbrella and a light jacket in your carry-on bag just in case.

 Enjoy dressing up?
-Whilst Norwegian doesn't offer any official formal nights, Norwegian's Night Out gives you the chance to don your finest attire - or not.
+While Norwegian doesn't offer any official formal nights, Norwegian's Night Out gives you the chance to don your finest attire — or not.
 The choice is yours.
-If you do decide to dress up, it's a perfect chance to get a portrait with family and friends or even the ship's captain whilst looking your best.
+If you do decide to dress up, it's a perfect chance to get a portrait with family and friends or even the ship's captain while looking your best.

 Norwegian's staterooms offer everything you need for a relaxing home away from home during your cruise vacation.
 But you'll want to pack a few extra items to make the most of your cozy cabin and maximize comfort.
 Make sure you pack chargers for all your electronic devices.
 Most staterooms only have one North American electrical outlet and one European outlet, so bring along an outlet adapter to make use of both options.
 Also, pack a small surge protector that allows you to charge multiple items using the same outlet at the same time.

 One of the best cruising tips for first timers is to create a health kit with basic first-aid supplies.
 Also include any over-the-counter medications you typically use to ward off tummy troubles, colds, motion sickness, and other issues.
 It's often a challenge to find your favorite products at sea or in port.
 Other stateroom essentials include extra hangers, an air freshener, a bedside fan, a portable nightlight, and an alarm clock.